Policy Learning with Adaptively Collected Data: Proof of Main Lemmas

+where in the last inequality we use $\frac{\pi^2}{3}\leq 4$.
 As before, we connect the covering number under $\tilde{\ell}_2$-distance with that under the Hamming distance.
 The connection is characterized by Lemma~\ref{lemma:tl2_distance}. \begin{lemma} Under Assumption \ref{assumption:dgp}, for any realization of covariates $x_{1:T}$ and for any $\eta>0$, we have $N_2(\eta, \Pi; x_{1:T})\leq N_\ham(\eta^2, \Pi)$. \end{lemma} We defer the proof of Lemma~\ref{lemma:tl2_distance} to Appendix \ref{appendix:proof_tl2_distance}.
 Using the connection, we have with probability at least $1-1/2^k$,

 where in step (i) we use that $\sqrt{a+b+c} \le \sqrt{a}+\sqrt{b}+\sqrt{c}$ for $a,b,c\ge 0$.
 Step (ii) is due to the fact that $\sum \eta_j \sqrt{\log{j}} \le \sum \eta_j j \le 2$ and that $\sum \eta_j \sqrt{\log N_\ham(\eta_j^2,\Pi)} = \sum 2(\eta_j - \eta_{j+1}) \sqrt{\log N_\ham(\eta_j^2,\Pi)} \le 2\int^1_0 \sqrt{\log N_\ham(\eta_j^2,\Pi)} = 2\kappa(\Pi)$.